 This extra code increases the size of your web page.
 This may not sound like an issue, but it can be based on your document size.
-According to a FastCompany article, Amazon loses $1.6 billion for every extra second a page takes to load.
+And the extra code may cause rendering issues on mobile devices.

 Another drawback of this extra code is if you need to edit the HTML file.
 Most HTML documents have a separate CSS file that controls styling.
 With converted documents, this styling is done inline.
-For example, if I wanted to increase my font size, I would have to do it for each paragraph.
+However, based on how the initial Microsoft Word document was styled, you might have to make changes to every paragraph or span.
 With a CSS file, you’d probably make one change.
-This issue can get a bit tricky if people use a visual editor to change the HTML file and can’t see these codes.

 Microsoft’s Word Filtered Web Page

 Microsoft has another HTML file format called the Web Page, Filtered.
 This file type strips most of the document information.
 It also cuts the number of style codes.
 Although smaller, this file format still contains numerous references.

 In my small test page, the size was cut from 9.82K to 4.03K with this format.
 Much of the savings in this example was from the removal of the document information.
 In my first file, the heading tag for Example 1 was on line 175.
 In the Web Page, filtered format, the same heading is at line 58.

 The bottom line is the Microsoft Word conversion options are free and offer you convenience.
 The downside is you may reveal too much info in your document and future HTML editing may be tougher with all the extra info.